Skip to Main Content

 Which reference management software is most suited for managing legal references and outputting citations and bibliographies in the OSCOLA style?

 The Law Librarian recommends two free, open-source and ad-free products: Zotero reference management software and the Zoterobib citation generator tool.
-There are limitations when using these tools - you will need to manually enter some sources (cases and legislation) and some editing of records (e.g. adding abbreviations for journal titles) will be required.
+There are limitations when using these tools - you will need to manually enter some sources (cases and legislation) and edit some records (e.g. add abbreviations for journal titles).
 Reference management software is also unable to automatically cross reference footnotes.
 However, this is also a problem for other reference management tools.

-• Zotero as a fully featured reference management software that is ideal for managing large numbers of references and keeping everything saved in one place.
+• Zotero is a fully-featured reference management software that is ideal for managing large numbers of references and keeping everything saved in one place.

 • For a brief comparison between the two softwares, see the Zoterobib FAQs